 Latest Dynatrace

-In this tutorial, you'll learn how to
+In this tutorial, you will learn how to

 Before you can run this use case, you need to complete several setup steps:

-To create a new guardian with the three objectives
+To create a guardian using a template

 For a more detailed explanation, see Create Site Reliability Guardian - GitHub tutorial.